HarshitKumar-pixel/movie-recommender/README.md

 ## 🧠 What the Model Does

-- Takes movie metadata (overview, genre, language, ratings)
+- Takes movie metadata (genre, language, ratings)
 - Tokenizes that data (splits it into words)
 - Converts each token into a vector using **Word2Vec**
 - Averages all vectors to get one vector per movie